stommen/tif285/Intro/Intro.md

 Machine learning can also be seen as an inference process.
 ```

 Thus, we will be able to study statistical inference methods for learning from data and use them in scientific applications.
 In particular, we will use **Bayesian statistics**.
 Simultaneously we will slowly develop a deeper understanding and probabilistic interpretation of machine learning algorithms through a statistical foundation.
+This understanding will allow us to achieve **statistical learning**.

 <!-- !split -->
 *Edwin Jaynes*, in his influential [How does the brain do plausible reasoning?](https://link.springer.com/chapter/10.1007%2F978-94-009-3049-0_1) {cite}`Jaynes1988`, wrote: